Colloidal Gelation with Non-Sticky Particles: Results

-Remarkably, the contour line of $\gamma = 2$ demarcates the low- and high-deviation regions in all cases, \figrefp{fig3}{c}--\fp{e}.
-The positive correlation between deviation and lengthscale ratio $\gamma$ is obvious when plotting all the data together, \figrefp{fig3}{f}.
 Regardless of the interaction (attractive or adhesive), composition ($\phi_{\rm g}$ and $\phi_{\rm NS}$), and particle size ratio $d_{\rm NS}/d$, the lengthscale ratio $\gamma$, as well as the effective volume fraction $\phi_{\rm eff}$, seems to well characterize the gelation process in binary mixtures.

 \paratitle{Growth of the largest cluster.} The deviation from $\phi_{\rm eff}$ scenario indicates an additional hindering effect at high $\gamma$.
 Such hindering results from the frustration on cluster growth.
 In particular, we examine the evolutions of particle fraction in the largest cluster $N_{\rm lc}/N$.
 For each contact model, we compare systems with different compositions and $d_{\rm NS}$ but the same $\phi_{\rm eff}$ ($\phi_{\rm eff}=0.2$ for attraction and $\phi_{\rm eff}=0.1$ for adhesion), \figref{fig4}.
 The value of lengthscale ratio $\gamma$ is represented by the color.
 Compared with the pure gel at $\phi = \phi_{\rm eff}$ (black), binary systems with small $\gamma$ exhibit similar growth while those with large $\gamma$ show delayed increase in $N_{\rm lc}/N$.
+Interestingly, the cluster morphology appears to be barely affected by NS particles regardless of $\gamma$ (Supplementary Note 6).
 These results explicitly show how the lengthscale interplay, represented by the unified parameter $\gamma$, affects colloidal gelation with NS particles.

+\paratitle{Behavior of NS particles.} While colloids aggregate into porous network as gelation proceeds, the dynamics of NS particles varies from system to system.
+At dilute $\phi_{\rm g}$ and small $d_{\rm NS}$, we expect NS particles to be able to diffuse even upon gelation since the pore size of the gel matrix is much larger than the NS particles.
+As the size of pores shrinks, the NS diffusion starts to be confined until finally `locked' in the matrix cage as soon as a gel network is formed.

+To probe the effect of $\phi_{\rm g}$, $\phi_{\rm NS}$, and $d_{\rm NS}$ on NS dynamics, we measure the mean squared displacement (MSD) in various composite samples.
+For ease of comparison between colloids and NS, we normalize MSD by diffusion coefficient $D_{\rm diff}$ for each species of particles.
+We find that increasing $\phi_{\rm g}$ and $d_{\rm NS}$ both lead to the dynamical arrest of NS, which seems to occur simultaneously with that of colloids, \Figrefp{fig5}{a} (left and middle).
+This may correspond to the case where NS size exceeds the pore size of the gel matrix, which decreases with $\phi_{\rm g}$ as in Supplementary Fig.\,4.
+We also notice that increasing $\phi_{\rm NS}$ slows down the NS dynamics, \Figrefp{fig5}{a} (right), probably due to the increasingly crowding surroundings \cite{brady_1994}.